 In addition, some of our competitors may have ongoing or planned clinical trials for product candidates that would treat the same indications as our product candidates, and patients who would otherwise be eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.
-For example, Rocket Pharma LTD, or Rocket Pharma, is developing a gene therapy targeting PK deficiency; Vertex Pharmaceuticals Incorporated, or Vertex, with CRISPR Therapeutics, or CRISPR, are developing a gene therapy targeting SCD; bluebird bio, Inc., or bluebird, is developing a gene therapy targeting SCD; Novo Nordisk is developing molecules for the treatment of alpha and beta thalassemia, SCD and LR MDS; Pfizer is developing molecules for the treatment of SCD; Fulcrum Therapeutics Inc., or Fulcrum, is developing a treatment for SCD; Silence Therapeutics is developing a treatment for alpha and beta non-transfusion dependent thalassemia; Fibrogen, Inc., with AstraZeneca PLC, or AstraZeneca, are developing roxadustat for the treatment of anemia in MDS patients; Geron Corporation is developing imetelstat for the treatment of LR MDS; Roivant Sciences is developing RVT-2001 (licensed from Eisai Co., Ltd.) for the treatment of transfusion-dependent anemia in patients with LR MDS; Keros Therapeutics is developing KRS-050 for the treatment of transfusion related iron overload in LR MDS; PTC Therapeutics, Inc., or PTC, Synlogic, Inc., or Synlogic, and Jnana Therapeutics, Inc., or Jnana, are developing therapies to treat PKU; and Homology Medicines Inc. is developing a gene therapy targeting PKU.
+For example, Rocket Pharma LTD, or Rocket Pharma, is developing a gene therapy targeting PK deficiency; Vertex Pharmaceuticals Incorporated, or Vertex, with CRISPR Therapeutics, or CRISPR, is developing a gene therapy targeting SCD; bluebird bio, Inc., or bluebird, is developing a gene therapy targeting SCD (for which they have a Prescription Drug User Fee Act goal date of December 20, 2023 for their Biologics License Application) and transfusion dependent beta thalassemia; Novo Nordisk is developing molecules for the treatment of alpha and beta thalassemia, SCD and LR MDS; Pfizer is developing molecules for the treatment of SCD; Fulcrum Therapeutics Inc., or Fulcrum, is developing a treatment for SCD; Silence Therapeutics, or Silence, is developing a treatment for alpha and beta non-transfusion dependent thalassemia; Merck & Co., Inc, or Merck, with Bristol-Myers Squibb Company, or BMS, are developing a treatment for alpha thalassemia and LR MDS patients that are ESA naïve; Fibrogen, Inc., with AstraZeneca PLC is developing roxadustat for the treatment of anemia in MDS patients; Geron Corporation, or Geron, is developing imetelstat for the treatment of LR MDS; Roivant Sciences, or Roviant, is developing RVT-2001 (licensed from Eisai Co., Ltd.) for the treatment of transfusion-dependent anemia in patients with LR MDS; Keros Therapeutics, or Keros, is developing KER-050 for the treatment of transfusion related iron overload in LR MDS; BioMarin Pharmaceutical Inc., or BioMarin, PTC Therapeutics, Inc., or PTC, Synlogic, Inc., or Synlogic, and Jnana Therapeutics, Inc., or Jnana, are developing therapies to treat PKU; Homology Medicines Inc., or Homology, is developing a gene therapy targeting PKU; and Pro

 Competition for eligible patients may make it particularly difficult for us to enroll a sufficient number of patients to complete our clinical trials for our product candidates in a timely and cost-effective manner.